nickdekruijk/minify/README.md

 ## Upgrading from 1.x
 When upgrading change your projects composer.json to require nickdekruijk/minify with at least version "^2.0" and run `composer update`.

-If you use .gitignore to ignore the old builds in js/builds and css/builds dont' forget to remove them from your .gitignore file.
+If you use .gitignore to ignore the old builds in js/builds and css/builds dont' forget to remove them from your .gitignore file and delete all obsolete build .css and .js files.

 You may also need to change the Minify::stylesheet and Minify::javascript calls in your code/views since pathname might change depending on your configuration.